oopsmemory/oops-elasticsearch-eloquent/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 This package allows you to interact with Elasticsearch as you interact with Eloquent models in Laravel.
-Feel free to improve the project or help to find any bugs.
+Feel free to improve the project or help to improve the functionality.

 ## Install